qkeddy/social-network-api/README.md

 ## Features
 - API endpoints to support full CRUD operations against a simple Mongo database.
+- Upon start, the predefined Mongoose models are synced to the MongoDB database.
-- Upon start, the Mongoose database will be automatically seeded with two sample users.
+- The Mongoose database will be automatically seeded with two sample users.

 ## Usage